afeld/computing-in-context/index.md

 ## Meeting Information

 Students should bring a laptop to all labs.
 See [Contexts and Structure](#contexts-and-structure) for more details on how the course is organized.
+[Office hour information.](office_hours.md)

 ### Section 1